Pallinghurst makes unsolicited offer for remaining stake in Gemfields

 Gemfields said it was reviewing the unsolicited offer from Pallinghurst, an investment company with interests in platinum group metals and coloured gemstones.
 Gemfields advised its shareholders to take no action for the time being.

-Gemfields shares rose as much as 4.3 percent, before paring some of the gains to trade up about 3 percent at 0821 GMT (4.21 a.m.
-ET) on the London Stock Exchange.

-(Reporting by Sanjeeban Sarkar in Bengaluru; Editing by Gopakumar Warrier and Saumyadeb Chakrabarty)
+Gemfields shares rose as much as 4.3 percent, before paring some of the gains to trade up about 3 percent at 0821 GMT on the London Stock Exchange. ($1 = 0.7704 pounds) (Reporting by Sanjeeban Sarkar in Bengaluru; Editing by Gopakumar Warrier)